abcum/ember-app/tests/dummy/app/templates/docs/elements/tooltip.md

-# Popup
+# Tooltip

-The `app-popup` component enables adding popups inline or attached to html elements.
-Popup elements can be made to appear either when hovering over an item, or when clicking on an item.
-Popup are able to be hidden when the item is no longer being hovered over, or when the user clicks on another part of the page.
-In addition pressing the escape key can hide a popup.
+The `app-tooltip` component enables adding tooltips inline or attached to html elements.
+Tooltip elements can be made to appear either when hovering over an item, or when clicking on an item.
+Tooltips are able to be hidden when the item is no longer being hovered over, or when the user clicks on another part of the page.
+In addition pressing the escape key can hide a tooltip.

 ## When hovering